revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

 > As a developer we must make sure that all the data are not present in one single server or machine.
-> -	We can distribute the data into different systems , so that if one system fails, we can get the data from other systems.
+> -	We can distribute the data into different systems so, that if one system fails, we can get the data from other systems.
-> -	We can also distribute the data into multiple servers of one system, so that we can get the easily use the other server in case of downtime of one server.
+> -	We can also distribute the data into multiple servers of one system so that we can easily use the other server in case of downtime of one server.

 </details>